thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 ### Revert Message

-The rule processor will revert with the following errors if the rule check fails:
+The rule processor will revert with one of the following errors if the rule check fails:

 ```
 error MaxBalanceExceeded();